 - Excellent design and build quality

 - Rapid charging helps make up for battery woes

 - Clear call quality on the wrist

 - Accurate fitness and health tracking

 - Heart rate sensor still has issues

 Fitbit Sense: The best affordable Google Pixel Watch alternative

 The best Fitbit smartwatch you can buy is also the most affordable alternative for serious Google Pixel Watch buyers.
 This wasn’t always the case, but the Sense’s relatively recent price drops put it well within reach of most buyers and makes it a sensible value offering.

-So, what can it offer that the Pixel Watch can’t?
+So, what can the Fitbit Sense offer that the Pixel Watch can’t?
 While the Pixel Watch has Fitbit software onboard, it lacks some of the Sense’s health tracking hardware.
 For starters, the Sense features an EDA sensor that allows for more accurate stress monitoring.
 You’re also getting a skin temperature sensor that keeps tabs on your baseline temp while asleep.
 It’s particularly handy for monitoring a fever, too.
 Speaking of sleep, the Sense lands with Fitbit’s stellar shuteye tracking and a host of tracking modes for enthusiastic sports people.